Criteria for the clinical use of immunoglobulin in Australia: Version 3

 This section describes criteria, if any, that may render a patient ineligible to receive Ig products under the National Policy.
 The exclusion criteria define the circumstances in which funded Ig therapy will not be supported for a medical condition.
 In many circumstances, information is included providing guidance to where a patient may be eligible under an alternative medical condition.

-Review Criteria for Assessing the Effectiveness of IVIg Use
+Review Criteria for Assessing the Effectiveness of Ig Use

 This section describes the major clinical factors that should be taken into account when reviewing the progress of a patient who is receiving Ig products under the National Policy.
 The review criteria comprise parameters that indicate a patient’s response to Ig.
 Evidence of clinical benefit of Ig should be demonstrated to warrant ongoing treatment where required.